ocundale/notesfromgaia/content/demand/how-to-connect/_index.md

 For more details about these connection types, check out our respective Open-RTB connection and Coull Exchange partners sections.

 Alternatively, for OverStream inventory only, your header bidding product can be included within or alongside our Prebid.js header bidding wrapper.
 Note, marketplace deals are not available using this connection type.
-See the following section for details about your Header bidder connection.
+See the following section for details about your header bidder connection.

 Finally, VAST or VPAID tag integration is supported for in-stream video inventory only.
 Deal information may be passed in the URL according to your deals arrangements with your demand partner account manager.